transistorsoft/react-native-background-fetch/README.md

 The default state is false: that is, the for the job to be runnable even when someone is interacting with the device.

 This state is a loose definition provided by the system.
 In general, it means that the device is not currently being used interactively, and has not been in use for some time.
 As such, it is a good time to perform resource heavy jobs.
-Bear in mind that battery usage will still be attributed to your application, and surfaced to the user in battery stats.
+Bear in mind that battery usage will still be attributed to your application, and shown to the user in battery stats.

 -----------------------------------------------------------------------------------------------------